Architectural & Design Patterns Catalog¶

 Pattern: Components receive dependencies through constructor rather than creating them.

-Implementation: NestJS DI container with custom tokens:
+Implementation: NestJS DI container with custom tokens from @forma3d/domain-contracts:

-// Define injection token
+// Define injection token (libs/domain-contracts)

 export const ORDERS_SERVICE = Symbol('IOrdersService');

-// Register provider
+// Register provider (apps/order-service)

 @Module({